 If you would like to find out information on the half price theatre ticket booths in Leicester Square, with a guide to how the system works, details on where to head to get cut price tickets and advice on finding the reputable companies, see our page on Theatre Ticket Booths in Leicester Square.

 Leicester Square is packed with places to grab a bite to eat.
 Whether you fancy some fast food or a sit down dinner you will find what you're after in and around the square.
 The majority of restaurants are chains so you are likely to know what to expect.
-For listings for the main places to eat in Leicester Square with a map, official website links, addresses and opening times see our page on Places to Eat in Leicester Square.
+For listings for the main places to eat in Leicester Square with official website links, addresses and opening times see our page on Places to Eat in Leicester Square.

 Leicester Square is a lively place to head for a night out.
 There are the well-known and affordable favourites such as Weatherspoons and Yates Wine Lodge sitting aside independents pubs, wine bars and cocktail bars.

 Leicester Square clubs are generally large and will require a smart dress code.
 During the weekends the square comes alive at night with party people who have travelled into the city centre for a glamorous night out.
-For listings for the main clubs in Leicester Square with a map, official website links, addresses and opening times see our Guide to Clubs in Leicester Square.
+For listings for the main clubs in Leicester Square with official website links, addresses and opening times see our Guide to Clubs in Leicester Square.

 For a comprehensive guide to using the London underground system, with advice on ticket options, tube lines, disabled facilities and running times, see our Guide to the London Underground System.